Chapter 25:

 But here?
 The reality is a little different.

-In this world, Cerberus isn’t a single legendary monster but a race.
-They belong to a group called Mystics, one of the four main intelligent races: Demons, Beastmen, Elves, and Mystics.
+In this world, Cerberus isn’t a legendary beast but a race.
+They belong to a group called Mystics, one of the four main races:

 Mystics are special because they can change between a human-like form and their original form.
 We have for example: Dragons, Phantoms, or Cerberuses.

-Demons are a catch-all category for everything else, like devils, vampires, and dwarves.
-But in the case of demons, most of them look exactly like normal humans, with just small details.
+Everything else is categorized as Demons, like devils, vampires, or dwarves.
+Most of them look exactly like humans, with just small details.
 Vampires, for instance, have pale skin, and dwarves are shorter in height.

 But, let’s go back to Cerberuses.

 Here’s the interesting part: each head has its own personality, like siblings sharing the same body.
-However, the “first head” is the leader, and the others depend on it.
+However, the “first head” is alpha, and the others depend on it.

 When a Cerberus takes its human form, things get even more interesting, since each head turns into its own human body.
 So instead of one three-headed creature, you get three separate people who are all connected by a shared consciousness.

 Across from me sat Bel, the little boy with floppy dog ears and a determined look on his face.
-The chessboard between us was set up neatly, pieces scattered as the game reached its final stages.
+The chessboard between us, pieces scattered as the game reached its final stages.
 He leaned over the board, studying it carefully before finally moving his knight.

 “Not bad,” I said with a nod.
 “You’re clearly getting better at this.”